CasAndreu/rlda/README.rst

 >>> robust_model.get_all_ftp(features_top_n = 50)

-You can explore now the top keywords of topic in the console by using this funciton and specifying the topic label: "k-t" where k = the number of topics of that topic, and t = the topic number.
+You can explore now the top keywords of a topic in the console by using this funciton and specifying the topic label: "k-t" where k = the number of topics of that topic, and t = the topic number.
 For example, "45-1" is the first topic of the topic-model with 45 topics...

 >>> robust_model.show_top_kws('45-1')